-ppy of these Corporate Bylaws must be posted on the RCSC made available to Members upon request at no cost.
-(5) of the Recreation Centers of Sun City cember, 2024 at a duly called Board meeting by a majority y, Inc. Board of Directors.
-ATTEST: Tom Foster, President Connie Jo Richtmyre, Secretary
+website (www.suncityaz.org) and must be opy of these Corporate Bylaws must be posted on the RCSC made available to Members upon request at no cost. of December, 2024 February 2025 at a duly called Board tion Centers of Sun City, Inc. Board of Directors.
+Tom Foster, President Connie Jo Richtmyre, Secretary